Skip to Content

 Austin Intoxication Assault Defense Attorneys

 In the state of Texas, if a person is drinking and driving and causes injury to another individual, they can be charged with intoxication assault.
-The crime of intoxication assault is a felony offense that is not taken lightly by courts, especially when the assault victim suffers serious bodily injury.
+The crime of intoxication assault is a felony offense, meaning it is not taken lightly by courts, especially when the victim suffers severe bodily injury.

-A person can be charged with intoxication assault if they cause harm while operating any the following vehicles under the influence of alcohol:
+A person can be charged with intoxication assault if they injure another person while operating any the following vehicles under the influence of alcohol:

 • Car